Christopher G. Boone

-Christopher G. Boone is the dean of the ASU School of Sustainability.
+Christopher G. Boone is the former dean of the ASU School of Sustainability.
 President Michael M. Crow appointed him as dean in 2013.
 Previously he served as associate dean (2010–2013) and was the graduate director when the school was established in 2006.
 He sits on a two-member directorate for the Julie Ann Wrigley Global Institute of Sustainability, which leads and supports sustainability research, education, and outreach efforts across all 17 colleges at Arizona State University.
 For the recently established ASU Global Futures Laboratory, he serves on the executive committee.

 Boone holds affiliate appointments in the School of Public Affairs, School of Geographical Sciences and Urban Planning, School of Human Evolution & Social Change, and School for the Future of Innovation in Society at Arizona State University.
 He is a permanent visiting scholar at Leuphana University of Lüneburg, Germany, and a founding board member of the Center for Global Security and Cultural Transformation in Lüneburg, Germany.
 He serves on the Technical Commission of the US–Mexico Bi-National Laboratory on Climate Change, Adaptation, and Sustainability.
 For the National Academies of Sciences and Engineering, he serves on a committee to formulate recommendations on sustainability education and curricula at the undergraduate and graduate levels.
 In 2012–13, he held a visiting professor appointment in the Department of Biology at Georgetown University and served on its Environment Initiative Committee.